santigarciacc/COVID19/README.md

 ![alt text][cran]

-## Scripts for describing, analysing and predicting the pandemic COVID19
+## Scripts for describing and comparing between countries data from pandemic COVID19

+Data for comparing between countries is obtained (and **daily automatically updated**) from [repository of ECDC](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide) (repository of **European Centre for Disease Prevention and Control**)

 ### Description of files